andrew1007/mrfa-demo/article/1-introduction.md

 ![memoed to prevent cascading rerenders](../images/memoed-supressed-rerender.png)

-It would be naive to think that we're done.
-Any professional developer knows that this example looks nothing like enterprise software.
-We need to develop a full-scale architecture in order to leverage the power of `React.memo` in apps that render thousands of DOM nodes and trigger hundreds of heavy render cycles (possibly thousands) per minute.
+It would be naive to think the performance conversation is over.
+Any professional developer knows that enterprise software.

+this example looks nothing like enterprise software.
+A full-scale architecture is required to truly optimize enterprise software.

+leverage the full power of `React.memo`.
+In apps that render thousands of DOM nodes and trigger hundreds of heavy render cycles (possibly thousands) per minute.

 ## Check out the demo

 Seeing is believing.
-The rest of the article will refer to an basic app.
+The rest of the articles will refer to an basic app.
 It can be run in a local environment, which is available in this [repo](https://github.com/andrew1007/mrfa-demo/tree/main) (type definitions included).

 ## God components are slow

 In order to see what a fast implementation looks like, first we need to look at one that is slow.

-Here is the god component of a searchable, filterable, and selectable table using local state.
+This god component is a searchable, filterable, and selectable table.
 The local state data management system forces the creation of a god component.
 The topmost component must manage all data and event handlers.
 Data needs to be repeatedly passed down from the top of the component hierarchy.

 ```jsx
 import { useEffect, useState } from "react";